BetterMuSeek

 Image By: Micheal Ochs Archives / Getty

 George Harrison immediately put the Rickenbacker to good use, using it on stage during the Beatles’ TV show appearances on “Ready Steady Go!” in October 1963 and “Thank Your Lucky Stars” in 1964.
-He also took it on a week-long tour of Sweden and played it during the recording of the band’s hit “I Want to Hold Your Hand” at Abbey Road.
+He also took it on a week-long tour of Sweden and played it while recording the band’s hit “I Want to Hold Your Hand” at Abbey Road.

 Rickenbacker Guitar Body Type

-When it comes to guitars, Maple is one of the most popular types of wood.
-But because of the high cost of maple, solid maple electric guitars are rare.
+Regarding guitars, Maple is one of the most popular types of wood.
+However, because of the high cost of maple, solid maple electric guitars are rare.
 The guitars made from it are thicker and brighter-toned.
 The Rickenbacker guitar stays true to the original Sixties model by having a maple body with large resonance chambers that, when paired with the twelve strings, provide the trademark jingle-jangle sound with a light, natural chorus effect.
 It also has a glued maple neck with a thin profile that makes it easy to play.

 Weight

 As we’ve already said, maple wood makes heavier guitars.
-Rickenbacker portrays exactly what it is.
+Rickenbacker portrays precisely what it is.
 The guitar weighs around 3.6 kilograms.
 Body wood plays a very important role in the guitar’s weight.
-Most electrical guitars’ bodies are either alder, ash, basswood, mahogany, or maple.
-Alder, ash, and basswood are all light, but mahogany is heavy, and maple is even heavier.
-Most guitars with heavier bodies have better sustain and guitars with thicker bodies sound fuller, warmer, and louder.
+Most electrical guitars’ bodies are alder, ash, basswood, mahogany, or maple.
+Alder, ash, and basswood are all light, but mahogany and maple are heavy.
+Most guitars with heavier bodies have better sustain, and guitars with thicker bodies sound fuller, warmer, and louder.

 Fretboard